Masaki-Sk/Masaki-Sk.github.io/essays/myUseOfAI.md

 <h6>・Other uses in ICS 314 not listed </h6>
 <p>
-I often asked “Does this mean X?” to solidify my understanding.
+I often asked “Does this mean ○○?” to solidify my understanding.
 </p>

 <p>